gardener/gardener/docs/proposals/20-ha-control-planes.md

         gardener.cloud/rolloutVersion: <version>
 ```

-## Disruptions and zero downtime maintenance
+## Disruptions and Zero Downtime Maintenance

-A secondary effect of provisioning affected seed system and shoot control plane components in an HA fashion is the support for zero downtime maintenance, i.e. a certain amount of replicas always serves requests while an update is being rolled out.
+A secondary effect of provisioning the affected seed system and shoot control plane components in an HA fashion is the support for zero downtime maintenance, i.e., a certain amount of replicas always serves requests while an update is being rolled out.
 Therefore, proper [PodDisruptionBudgets](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) are required.
 With this GEP it's planned to set `spec.maxUnavailable: 1` for every involved and further mentioned component.

 ## Seed System Components